GoogleChrome/web.dev/src/site/content/en/reliable/two-way-communication-guide/index.md

 Similarities:

-- In all cases the communication starts on one end via the `postMessage()` interface and is received on the other end by implementing an `onmessage` handler.
+- In all cases the communication starts on one end via the `postMessage()` interface and is received on the other end by implementing a `message` handler.
 - In practice, all the available APIs allow us to implement the same use cases, but some of them might simplify development in some scenarios.